Are you afraid that you can’t actually accomplish your goals?

 And what do you do when you’re afraid?
 When fear is THE THING standing between you and your dreams?
 Between you and what you want the most?

-The popular advice out there will tell you to just do it anyways, to jump right in.
+Popular wisdom might tell you to just do it anyways, to be brave and jump right in.

 You’ve no doubt heard that you need to be brave, take big risks or there’s no big payoff for you.
 No risk, no rewards!
 Anyone else feeling a little queasy just thinking about it?